pypa/packaging.python.org/source/discussions/distribution-package-vs-import-package.rst

 What are the links between distribution packages and import packages?
 =====================================================================

-By convention, a distribution package usually provides one single import package (or non-package module), with a matching name.
+Most of the time, a distribution package provides one single import package (or non-package module), with a matching name.
 For example, ``pip install numpy`` lets you ``import numpy``.

 However, this is only a convention.
-PyPI and other package indices do not enforce any relationship between the name of a distribution package and the import packages it provides.
+PyPI and other package indices *do not enforce any relationship* between the name of a distribution package and the import packages it provides.
+(A consequence of this is that you cannot blindly install the PyPI package ``foo`` if you see ``import foo``; this may install an unintended, and potentially even malicious package.)

 A distribution package could provide an import package with a different name.
 An example of this is the popular Pillow_ library for image